Control4D: Efficient 4D Portrait Editing with Text: 4D Editing with GaussianPlanes

 \subsection{Training Strategy}

-To address the high iterative optimization cost associated with using the diffusion model, we propose a more efficient strategy for achieving 4D editing.
-Leveraging the characteristics of the standard space + flow Tensor4D representation, we adopt a staged training method that facilitates convergence.
-Firstly, we fix the flow and focus solely on editing the standard space.
+To address the high iterative optimization cost associated with using the diffusion-based editor, we propose several strategies to further improve the efficiency of 4D editing.

+\textbf{Staged Training Strategy.} We adopt a staged training strategy that facilitates convergence.
+First, we fix the flow in the static stage and focus solely on editing the canonical space.
 This simplifies the editing process from 4D to 3D static editing, resulting in faster convergence.
-Once the editing of the standard space has converged, we proceed to train the flow across the entire 4D sequences.
-After the flow and the standard space have individually converged, we release the fixed constraints and perform a simultaneous fine-tuning of both components.
-This fine-tuning stage enhances the naturalness of the 4D editing effect.
-By employing this training strategy, we overcome the high iterative optimization cost associated with the diffusion model, leading to faster convergence in the 4D editing process.
+Once the editing of the canonical space has converged, we proceed to train GaussianPlanes across the entire 4D sequences.
+We also adopt a smaller noise timestep $t \in U(0.02, 0.6)$ for the diffusion-based editor in the dynamic stage since most of the editing effect is done in the static stage.

+\textbf{Batch-based Dataset Update.} To improve the editing consistency across different images, instead of editing a single image per iteration like InstructN2N, we group several images as a batch and edit them simultaneously.
+In editing each batch, we incorporate an attention module~\cite{guo2023animatediff} for multi-frame image generation into our diffusion-based editor to capture the temporal-spatial correspondences and thereby improve editing consistency.